 \begin{itemize} \item We confirm that in radial velocity, proper motion and heliocentric distance (see Figures \ref{fig:specsel}, \ref{fig:specmem} and \ref{fig:dmgrad}) the two streams are seamlessly connected to each other, with a $\sim1$\degr\ shift in the stream track on the sky at the connection point at $\phi_1\sim -12 \degr$; a feature we call a ``kink".
 The physical size of the kink feature is $\sim$0.5 kpc.

 \item In addition to the ``kink", we notice a significantly larger stream width on the sky around $\phi_1\sim0\degr$ in the spectroscopic sample (Figure \ref{fig:specsel} and \ref{fig:specmem}).
 We call this feature ``broadening".
 This feature is well detected in a deep photometric map of the stream based on DES DR1 (without spectroscopic or proper motion information).
-The modeling of the feature reveals that although the linear density of the stream members stays unchanged in this area, the surface brightness of the stream drops by about a factor of two while the stream width gets larger, resulting in two (surface) density gaps at $\phi_1\sim-2\degr$ and $\phi_1\sim+3\degr$ (Figure \ref{fig:modelcomparison}, \ref{fig:posterior}).
+The modeling of the feature reveals two (surface) density gaps at $\phi_1\sim-2\degr$ and $\phi_1\sim+3\degr$ (Figure \ref{fig:modelcomparison}, \ref{fig:posterior}), in which the surface brightness of the stream drops by about a factor of two while the stream width gets larger.
+The resulting linear density of the stream members therefore is roughly constant in this ``broadening" area.
 This feature is also accompanied by a detectable shift in the stream track (or referred to as ``wiggle") by 0.2\degr.
 The constant linear density combined with the shift in the stream track strongly supports a perturbation hypothesis as opposed to density variation caused by the epicyclic motion of the stripped stars \citep{Ibata2020}.